SIGAME v3: Gas Fragmentation in Post-processing of Cosmological Simulations for More Accurate Infrared Line Emission Modeling: S I GAME version 3

-For the stellar component (``SourceSystem" in \skirt), we adopt a \citet{Chabrier2003} IMF as also used in \simba.
-A smoothing length for each stellar particle must be provided to \skirt, but as \simba lacks this parameter, we assumed a smoothing length that scales linearly with stellar mass and spans 100 to 300\,pc.
-We note that the exact smoothing length prescription for the stars has little effect on the final flux distribution.
-Finally, \skirt requires the initial mass of each stellar particle and not the current stellar mass as reported in the output from \simba, since the spectral energy distributions used by \skirt already take into account the mass evolution of the population based on its age and metallicity.
-The initial stellar mass, before mass loss due to stellar evolution, is calculated using the publicly available Python-FSPS code, which itself is a python translation of the Flexible Stellar Population Synthesis code, in order to convert current stellar mass and formation time into initial stellar masses \citep{Conroy2009,Conroy2010,fsps}.
+Finally, \skirt requires the initial mass of each stellar particle rather than the current stellar mass, since the spectral energy distributions used by \skirt already take into account the mass evolution of the population based on its age and metallicity.
+If not available in the simulation, \sigame will calculate the initial stellar mass, before mass loss due to stellar evolution, using the publicly available Python-FSPS code, which itself is a Python translation of the Flexible Stellar Population Synthesis code, in order to convert current stellar mass and formation time into initial stellar masses \citep{Conroy2009,Conroy2010,fsps}.
+For the dust component (``MediumSystem'' in \skirt), \sigame can either use the dust masses directly, if provided by the galaxy simulation, or calculate them from the metallicity of the gas using a fixed DTM mass ratio.
+For the dust types and composition, we use the built-in THEMIS model \citep{Jones2017} for dust in the diffuse ISM that can be invoked in \skirt.
+This dust mixture contains two families of dust particles: amorphous silicate and amorphous hydrocarbon (we refer to \citealt{Jones2017} for more detail).
+The postprocessing with \skirt returns a spectrum for each cell of each galaxy on an oct-tree adaptive grid.
+The rest of \sigame works on this grid structure, for which gas densities are calculated with the \swiftsimio package \citep{Borrow2020}, and all other properties are inherited from the nearest fluid element or gas particle in the galaxy simulation.